trueos/trueos-docs/trueos-handbook/luminaintro.rst

 * **Favorites:** This element is the largest section of the menu.
 Click an entry to launch that application.
 Right-click an entry to :guilabel:`Remove from Favorites` or to :guilabel:`Add to Quicklaunch`.
-  In |lumina|, Favorites appear in this section of the start menu and :guilabel:`QuickLaunch` adds a button for the application to the panel next to the start menu button.
+In |lumina|, Favorites appear in this section of the start menu and :guilabel:`QuickLaunch` adds a button for the application to the panel next to the :guilabel:`Start Menu`.

 * **Browse Files:** Used to browse for files and directories using the :ref:`Insight File Manager`.
 One available action in this file manager